DigitalCoreNZ/hashnode/cma3rmqr4000o08l6g7mr4zpz.md

 ## The Big Picture.

 November 30th 2022 saw the launch of AI’s first killer app: ChatGPT (Generative Pre-trained Transformer).
-Three months later, in February 2023, someone “leaked“ the first LLM (Large Language Model) from Meta, the corporation that owns Facebook.
-Since then, many open LLMs have dropped and Hugging Face has become the de facto centre for these models.
+Three months later, in February 2023, someone “leaked“ the first, open LLM (Large Language Model) which was built by Meta, the corporation that owns Facebook.
+Since then, many open models have dropped and Hugging Face has become the de facto centre for these AI machines.

+> NOTE: From here on, I will refer to LLMs as models.

-The year is now 2025 and over the last two and-a-bit years there has been an explosion of tools and workflows hitting the Internet.
-The continued growth of commercial, frontier LLMs (e.g. OpenAI models such as GPT-4o, GPT-4o mini, and the GPT-4.1 series) has easily matched, and usually surpasses, the power of my favourite open models (DeepSeek-R1, Phi4, Qwen3, etc.) However, thanks to the rise of open reasoning models, MoE (Mixture of Experts) models, agents, agentic tools, RAG (Retrieval-Augmented Generation) knowledge saved in vector databases, and AI-specific scraping tools like Crawl4AI, AI enthusiasts like myself can develop our vibe coding skills on our own PCs.
+It is now early 2025 and, over the last two and-a-bit years, there has been an explosion of tools and workflows hitting the Internet.
+The continued growth of commercial, frontier models (e.g. OpenAI models such as GPT-4o, GPT-4o mini, and the GPT-4.1 series) has easily matched, and usually surpassed, the power of my favourite open models (DeepSeek-R1, Phi4, Qwen3, etc.) However, thanks to the rise of MoE (Mixture of Experts) models, reasoning models, agents, agentic tasks and tools, RAG (Retrieval-Augmented Generation) processes, and AI-specific scraping tools, AI enthusiasts can easily develop vibe coding skills *on local PCs* using open models, frontier models, or a combination of both types of systems.

 ---